alevinru/CWClient/README.md

 A sample of the NodeJs library usage is demonstrated in [alevinru/CWClientHelperAppBot](https://github.com/alevinru/CWClientHelperAppBot#cwclienthelperappbot) Telegram bot project.

-If you don't interested in utilising REST API, then you could go straight to the sample project, and do not setup the REST Api server described below.
-Nethertheless, in order to serve bot you will have to provide some env variables declared by this project.
+If you are not interested in utilising REST API, then you could go straight to the sample bot project, and do not setup the REST server described below.
+However, in order to serve the bot you'll have to provide some env variables declared below in the setup section.

 #### Shell
 ```shell